ForgottenScream/stage-two-haskell-assignment/README.md

 This repository contains coursework from my second year module on functional programming.

-7 Exercises, 7 extracts from Thomas Hardy's novel Tess of the d'Urbervilles, encrypted with ciphers dicussed in the module.

 The focus was on:
 - using a decision tree to make the moves for the AI
 - write the central game server to co-ordinate the players and game board.